opensearch-project/opensearch-java/UPGRADING.md

 - The `minScore` property has been corrected to be of type `Float` instead of `Double`.
 - The `routing` property is now of type `List<String>` instead of `String`.
 - The `terminateAfter` property is now of type `Integer` instead of `Long`.

+### CreatePitRequest
+- The `CreatePitRequest` class has been moved from the `org.opensearch.client.opensearch.core.pit` package to the `org.opensearch.client.opensearch.core` package.
+- The `targetIndexes` property has been renamed to `index`.
+- The `routing` property is now of type `List<String>` instead of `String`.

+### CreatePitResponse
+- The `CreatePitResponse` class has been moved from the `org.opensearch.client.opensearch.core.pit` package to the `org.opensearch.client.opensearch.core` package.